Victoria-Moraes/Awesome-WatsonX/readme.md

 - [Title](Link)(🚀)

 ### Design
-- Insert here the best material about how to desing the solution.
+- Insert here the best material about how to design the solution.

 - [Title](Link)(🌟)